BHAVEN1234/React-Native-App/README.md

 - **Smart Device Management**: Automatic device discovery, connection caching, and retry logic
 - **Cross-Platform**: Supports both Android and iOS with platform-specific optimizations

-## 📱 Screenshots

-The app displays an interactive map where users can:
-- Tap to add waypoints (green for source, red for destination, blue for intermediate points)
-- View route connections with polylines
-- See total distance calculations
-- Send waypoint data to BLE devices

 ## 🛠️ Technology Stack

 - **React Native 0.74.2**: Core mobile framework